natisaver/url-shortener-api-proj/GONOTES.md

 ## named return
+if you declare a variable name for the return part of your function then this variable can be used in the function body

 ```go
 // returns <nil>
 // when the panic() is called, it stops execution, so line return err does not run